amateescu/search_api_solr/README.md

 Known Issues
 ------------
-* The alter hooks used by this module may interfere with the function of other indexes.
-Until this is tested and resolved, it is recommended that you only use this module in isolated development environments.
 * Search API Solr's backend unsets the ID field that you configure in the datasource settings from the results arrays, making it unavailable for display.
 * Some Solr field types need to be mapped to Drupal data types before they can be